trusted-care/babel-plugin-meteor-tracker-async-enhance/README.md

         "plugins": ["babel-plugin-meteor-tracker-async-enhance"]
     }

+You can verify that the plugin is transforming your client code by using eg. the chrome inspector and turning off the "Enable JavaScript source maps" in the preferences pane.

+If you then visit your apps' bundled .js file, you should be able to find instances of `____secretCurrentComputation____` throughout the code.

 ## Future optimizations and improvement ideas:

 - Only add the additional code to async functions actually containing awaits in their code, otherwise it's not necessary.